querycert/qcert/README.md

 1. Compile the Coq source:

 ```
-make qcert
+make all
 ```

-(Note: this will take a while, you can run make faster with `make -j 8 qcert`)
+(Note: this will take a while, you can run make faster with `make -j 8 all`)

 This should produce the `./bin/qcert` and `./bin/qdata` executables.